 Over the past decade or so, network monitoring tools have become one of the core resources of most IT administrators in large organizations.
 As network monitoring has become more popularized, the market has become oversaturated with new tools, making it difficult to separate the good from the bad.
 In this article we look at some of the best network monitoring tools on the market and provide you with the key differentiators to look out for.

 When looking for a network monitoring tool, there are a number of factors to consider in order to get the most value for money.
-The key criteria listed below are features you can expect from a top of the line network monitoring tool:
+The key criteria listed below are features you can expect from a top-of-the-line network monitoring tool:

 - Real-time and historic network monitoring